 upper level job

-How much does a Nursing Assistant make?
+How much does a Nursing Assistant make in the United States?

 Nursing Assistant Salaries by Percentile